Internet-Draft OAuth Mission Status August 2026

 &nonce=nonce_8Y3vN0sM6tP1xR9bQ5

 Revoke success response: the AS returns the updated status as a signed Mission Status Response (Section 3.4).
 Because the Lifecycle request carries no audience, the response is state-only: the AS sets aud to the authenticated requester and omits authorization_details (a lifecycle confirmation reports state, not audience-scoped authority).
-Here sub is the acting party, the authenticated requesting client; the AS records the acting party and reflects it in this signed response as well as in its audit log.
+Here the response envelope's sub, distinct from any access token's sub, carries the acting party: the calling client identified by client_id.
+The AS records that acting party and reflects it in this signed response as well as in its audit log.

 HTTP/1.1 200 OK